New to Apraxia? Start Here.

 LETS TAKE A MINUTE TO connect the dots

-While commonly linked to verbal expression, apraxia impacts the body’s ability to perform planned, intentional movements—even when gross motor skills seem intact.
+Apraxia is often discussed in relation to speech, but actually can affect the body’s ability to perform planned, intentional movements—even when gross motor skills appear intact.

 Your loved one’s mind knows what it wants to do.
 The challenge lies in getting the muscles and motor pathways to respond in a reliable, intentional way.